 - Keep an eye on the “group mood” of your team.
 If everyone in your group seems to be in a bad mood, there may be a work-related problem you need to resolve.

 - Minimize the amount of time you spend among those who are negative.
-Avoiding may be impossible, but minimizing the time can help to protect you so build in breaks during difficult meetings and add in some energizers that can boost everyone’s mood.
+As the leader avoiding may be impossible, but minimizing the time, can help to protect you.
+So build in breaks during difficult meetings and add in some energizers that can boost everyone’s mood.

 Emotions are contagious.
-Finding ways to foster positive emotions and deterring and deflecting negative emotions can bring about engaged, successful and healthy teams.
+As a successful leader, finding ways to foster positive emotions and deterring and deflecting negative emotions, can bring about engaged, successful and healthy teams.